-Introduction to Research in Information Studies (INF 397C) is intended to acquaint students with doing, reading, and evaluating research.
-It aims to help students bring their own and others' research to their professional practice, no matter the setting in which that practice takes place.
 The critical spirit of inquiry gives the information professional, whether a librarian or not, the opportunity to serve clients better and to perform other organizational tasks.
 All information professionals must evaluate information services, products, and policies.
 Understanding how to perform research and to judge the research of others is essential to the success of such evaluations.
 In addition, information professionals must often write grant proposals and engage in other activities that demand research competencies.

+Introduction to Research in Information Studies (INF 397C) is intended to acquaint students with doing, reading, and evaluating research.
+It aims to help students bring their own and others' research to their professional practice, no matter the setting in which that practice takes place.
 The four major goals of this course, reflecting the role of research in the master's program at the School of Information, are to:

-- 1. Introduce students to important concepts and techniques in empirical social science research, both quantitative and qualitative.
-Although we emphasize quantitative methods in this course for the sake of ensuring some level of "statistical literacy," like many researchers, I take a catholic approach in my own work, using both qualitative and quantitative methods (what is commonly called methodological pluralism).
+- 1. Introduce students to important concepts and techniques in empirical social science research.
+Although we emphasize quantitative methods in this course for the sake of ensuring some level of "statistical literacy," like many researchers, the instructor takes a catholic approach in his own work, using both qualitative and quantitative methods (what is commonly called methodological pluralism).
 The course will include discussion of qualitative and historical methods, and you will be encouraged to use those methods as appropriate. - 2.
 Enable students to be more discerning and informed readers of others' empirical research. - 3.
 Help students develop competencies in the planning, description, and completion of empirical research studies, i.e., proposal preparation, instrument design, instrument use, data analysis, and research reporting. - 4.
 Encourage students to do empirical research throughout their professional lives.